German Packaging Regulations

 • Reusable packaging, service packaging, and packaging that cannot currently be licensed, such as hazardous materials packaging

-• Plastic single-use drinks bottles and tins, milk, and milk product packaging require any party responsible for placing packaged products on the market must pay a fee for the recycling of their packaging waste.
+Plastic single-use drinks bottles and cans; milk and milk-product packaging - the party responsible for placing these packaged products on the market must pay a fee for the recycling of their packaging waste.

 This fee depends on the type of packaging material and is typically a few cents per kilogram.

-This means that any B2C products are affected while in some cases it includes B2B sales as well, for instance when selling to small companies, hotels, or restaurants – where packaging usually ends up in the same waste stream.
+All products sold B2C are affected, and in some cases B2B as well, for instance when selling to small companies, hotels, or restaurants – where packaging usually ends up in the same waste stream.

-• Those who import products from abroad and sell them within Germany
+• Those who import products and sell them within Germany

-• Those who manufacture products in Germany or have them manufactured under their own brand
+• Those who manufacture products in Germany, or have them manufactured there under their own brand

-• Those who sell products and ad additional packaging (e.g. shipping box in e-commerce)
+• Those who sell products and add additional packaging, such as a shipping box for e-commerce

-• Foreign companies selling directly to German consumers (cross-border b2c e-commerce)
+• Foreign companies selling directly to German consumers using cross-border e-commerce

-Basically, anyone active in e-commerce selling physical goods to customers in Germany has obligations from the Packaging Act.
-There are also no exceptions, sales thresholds, or minimum quantities for small companies as in other countries.
-All obligated companies must register in the LUCID Packaging Register and obtain a Packaging License from a German recycling scheme.
+Anyone using e-commerce to sell physical goods to customers in Germany has obligations under the Packaging Act.
+There are also no exceptions, sales thresholds, or minimum quantities for small companies.
+All obligated companies must register with the LUCID Packaging Register and obtain a Packaging License from a German recycling scheme.

 Our professional export training is delivered live online